knpuniversity/symfony2-rest/knpu/episode2/api-problem-format.md

 Time for me to reveal why I chose this error response format with `type`, `title` and `errors`.
 Imagine if every JSON API returned the same format when things went
 wrong: always with these keys.
 That'd be pretty awesome.
-As API clients, we'd always know what to expect and what things mean.
+As API client, we'd always know what to expect and what things mean.
 That's a beautiful fairy tale.

-In the real world, every API does something different.
+In the real world, every API does whatever they want.
 But there are people out there working on standards for error responses, with the hope that someday, API's have some consistency.

 ## The API Problem Details Format

-One of those is called [api problem](https://tools.ietf.org/html/draft-nottingham-http-problem-07), or api problem details.
+One of those is called [api problem details](https://tools.ietf.org/html/draft-nottingham-http-problem-07).
 Google for that.
 Ah, a boring spec document.
 Go ahead and read this whole thing, I'll wait...
 Kidding!
 I'll show you the good parts.

 But first - click the [draft ietf](https://tools.ietf.org/html/draft-ietf-appsawg-http-problem-00) link.
 These drafts go through version, and this one has been replaced with a whole